juhasev/sample-ninja-help/edit-datavariables-dynamic-profiling.md

 ### Dynamic Profiling

 Dynamic Profiling allows you to populate data variables on various landing pages that support the feature.
-Before you can use dynamic profiling you need to make sure your question text and options texts are setup.
+Before you can use dynamic profiling you need to make sure your question text and options texts are setup for all locales you would like to dynamically profile.

+> If the question does not have locale for example: ENG-CA this question would not be shown to panelists with locale ENG-CA!

 This can be accomplished in the **QUESTION** tab.

 ### Triggers